soupslurpr/AppVerifier/CONTRIBUTING.md

 Please look at the other entries in the database for examples of this.
 Make one pull request for every app instead of multiple apps in one pull request.

-If you need help with development or have questions it's recommended to join the AppVerifier room on matrix at https://matrix.to/#/#appverifier:matrix.org and ask for help there from [soupslurpr](https://github.com/soupslurpr), the lead developer.
+If you need help with development or have questions it's recommended to join the AppVerifier room on Matrix at https://matrix.to/#/#appverifier:matrix.org and ask for help there from [soupslurpr](https://github.com/soupslurpr), the lead developer.